Nothing is as painful to the human mind as a great and sudden change- Mary Shelly, Frankenstein

 The problem is not the problem; the problem is your attitude towards the problem –Captain Jack Sparrow

 How we perceive things is how things affect us.
 If we view a certain form of change is a problem, then it will prove itself as a problem for us.
+In his book, Today Matters, John Maxwell writes a whole chapter on attitude change.
+Your attitude can influence how life turns out for you, and thankfully, it is one of the things you can control.

 By changing your attitude, and how you perceive events and the changes in events, you influence how the event affects you.